-- Purpose – This group develop awareness among members and the association in general about diversity in relation to all aspects of the association, its business, members and practices; assesses means through which the association is represented and inclusive of diversity; fosters inclusion of all members within the association equally and with equity; ensures that association events and activities are inclusive and responsive to diverse constituencies; and provides members with resources to promote inclusive environments for all students in college and university communities but especially students with disabilities
+- Purpose – This group develops awareness among members and the association in general about diversity in relation to all aspects of the association, its business, members and practices; assesses means through which the association is represented and inclusive of diversity; fosters inclusion of all members within the association equally and with equity; ensures that association events and activities are inclusive and responsive to diverse constituencies; and provides members with resources to promote inclusive environments for all students in college and university communities but especially students with disabilities.

 - Visit the Diversity and Inclusion page or join the community.

 Member Development Community